Akash-Ahmed-CSE/SQA-Projects/API Testing with Postman-Newman/Book Order Test Using Postman/README.md

 Dear Concerned,

 I have Completed a APL test of Book ordering site.
-This is just a exercise to learn about the Postman and Newman.
+Here in this API new books were orderd list of books were viewed and different tests were performed like GET, POST, PATCH,DELETE.

-In this project GET, POST, PATCH, DELETE was used.
+Sunnary: total 11 assertions were done.
+All of them passed with 0  skipped tests.
+The number of iteration was 1.